StathisDi/memristor_MIMO/RTL_FLI/FLI_MIMO/readme.md

 The `front_end_mem` entity combines the control FSM and the memristive crossbar.
 It emulates the timing required to program the crossbar and perform computations.

+This is the top component that can be used to connect an RTL design with the python backend.

 ### Ports
 | Port Name       | Direction | Description                                                                 |
 |-----------------|-----------|-----------------------------------------------------------------------------|